Luis García Mozos: Work for Warren Publishing

 In 1971 García joined Warren Publishing, where he drew nine stories for Creepy, Eerie and Vampirella.
 García's first story published for Warren, The Men Who Called Him Monster (Creepy #43, January 1972) is notable as having the first interracial kiss in mainstream comics.
 Ironically this kiss, which occurred between a black detective and a white teenager he was interviewing happened only because the translator misunderstood the line "This is the clincher" in writer Don McGregor's script.
 Another story of García's, Welcome to the Witch's Coven (Vampirella #15, January 1972) won the Warren award for best art in a story for 1972.

-After meeting artist Salvador Dali in 1972, Garcia would bring his Warren work to Rene Goscinny, director of the French magazine Pilote where he was recruited to work for the magazine.
+After meeting artist Salvador Dali in 1972, Garcia would bring his Warren work to René Goscinny, director of the French magazine Pilote where he was recruited to work for the magazine.
 Along with writer Víctor Mora, he created the series The Chronicles of the Nameless.
 Five of these stories would be reprinted, in rewritten form, in Vampirella in 1975 (Around the Corner...
 Just Beyond Eternity!, The Wolves at War's End, Love Strip, Janis and The Secret Legacy of Gaslight Lil!).
 The Wolves at War's End was rated as the second best story to ever appear in a Warren magazine by David A. Roach, co-author of The Warren Companion.
 Love Strip also appeared on his list in tenth place.
 The Wolves at War's End would later also be published in Heavy Metal under its original title and original storyline, The Winter of the Last Combat.